 axis

-also possible to add more axes, please refer to the
+However, it is also possible to add more axes, please refer to the axis tutorial for more details.

 The built-in tick formatters use the Typst package Zero for displaying numbers.
 This makes it possible to define a consistent number format throughout the entire document, including tables, in-text quantities, and figures.